smcl/xsms/README.md

 $ python setup.py install
 ```

+## Using

-Then you can either launch it standalone ...
+Once xsms is installed you can either launch it standalone ...

 ```
 $ python -m xsms --device=/dev/ttyACM0